DataScienceProjectM/Getting-CleaningData2/README.md

  2. Merging test and train sets.
 At first I create train set by binding y_train, subject_train and x_train.
 Afterwards, do the same for test set.
 Then, merging the train and test sets

-3. Extracting only the measurements on the mean and standard deviation for each measurement.
+3. Extracting the measurements on the mean and standard deviation for each measurement.

 4. Using descriptive activity names to name the activities in the data set Merge data subset from step 3 with the activity      type table activity_labels to make the activity names.

-5. Appropriately label the data set with descriptive activity names.
+5. Label the data set with descriptive activity names.
 Used gsub function

-6. Create  tidy data set with the average of each variable for each activity and each subject.
+6. Create C4Data set with the average of each variable for each activity and each subject.

-7 write.table
+7. write.table (C4Data, "C4Data.txt", row.name=FALSE)